abisubramanya27/Complaints-Classifier/README.md

  6. For both the classifier after they are called, a successful call to transcribe will print a json file(which will be printed in the terminal) and a series of "Not ready yet" messages follow until the output is obtained from AWS.

- 7. The output is written in a text file named **outputs.txt** created in the same directory as driver.py
+ 7. The output is written in a text file named **Outputs.txt** created in the same directory as driver.py

- 8. The program terminates with the message "Check outputs.txt".
+ 8. The program terminates with the message "Check Outputs.txt".

-* The output will be written as a text file "output.txt" in the same folder in the following format:
+* The output will be written as a text file "output.txt" in the same folder in the following format for each complaint in order:

   SPAM (YES/NO) :